 Here we get to the Xterra ERG650W’s additional workout modes.

 The 5 programs above are “standard” and typically come with most mid and high-range water rowers.
-But the Xterra ERG650W water rowing machine takes it a step farther and adds:
+But this rowing machine takes it a step further and adds:

 - 3 Work/Rest Modes

 The additional programs add versatility to your workouts and give you plenty of options.
 Whether you want to increase the intensity, extend your rowing time, or challenge your fitness overall, the integrated programs make it easy to do so.

 Once you finish with the workout, press the “Recovery” button to watch your heart rate return to normal (a good metric for tracking your general fitness).

 With the built-in receiver, the Xterra ERG650W Water Rower is compatible with heart rate monitors (chest strap sold separately).